PGrickswim/kickstarter-analysis/README.md

 ---
 [Category Outcomes](https://user-images.githubusercontent.com/95391827/146113519-369e60ed-9242-4b2e-a1a4-e60a84607cc6.png)
 ---
 It was a pleasure compliling this information for you.
 If you have any questions, please reach me on slack.
-Kindly avoid posting in threads #01, #03, or anywhere else the TAs do not want you to post.